Results 1 - 10 from 17 for incisor teeth in 0.399 sec.

 Beavers in Kansas

-Kansas.
-They use trees, other vegetation and mud to build dams and sometimes their dome-shaped lodges.
 Most Kansas beavers live in bank burrows along streams and rivers.
 Beavers have large, orange incisor teeth and strong jaws.
-They have large, webbed hind feet, a horizontally flattened, scaly tail and coarse brown fur covering gray ...
+They have large, webbed hind feet, a horizontally flattened, scaly tail and ...

 gpnc.org More from this site